-Welcome to South County Little League (SCLL)!
-We are pleased to be one of the most comprehensive and growing baseball programs in Northern Virginia.
-We have programs for boys and girls age 4-16.
+Welcome to South County Little League (SCLL).
+We are pleased to be one be one of the most comprehensive and growing baseball programs in Northern Virginia.
+We have programs for boys and girls age 4-15.
 SCLL’s mission continues to be:

 “Through baseball South County Little League strives for the ideals of good sportsmanship, honesty, loyalty, courage, and respect for authority so that our players are stronger and happier children and will grow to be good, decent, healthy, and trustworthy citizens.”

 I am pleased to announce the completion of major renovations of all our fields at Lower Potomac Park.
 South County Little League now has some of the finest baseball fields in the district.
 Our relatively new South County Little League concession stand at Lower Potomac Park continues to be a huge success and we are excited about the new menu items and specials planned for 2015.

 South County Little League is successful only because of the thousands of volunteers who support our players.
 If you think you can find some time to help out “your little league” please contact me or any board member.

 Dan Keefe, President

 Mid-Mar First Practices Start

 March 23 Parent/Manager Meeting South County HS Auditorium 7:00 pm

 Apr 11 Opening Day Ceremonies Spring 2015 Season

 Apr 17 Little League Night at South County High School Varsity Baseball Game